aammd/MS_computational_ecology_opinion/compecol.md

 The practice known as "species distributions modelling" (and the species distribution models, henceforth SDMs, it generates) is a good example of computational practices generating novel ecological insights.
-At their core, SDMs seek to model the presence (and sometimes absence) of a species based on previous observations of its presence (and sometimes absence) and knowledge of the environment in which the observation was made.
-More formally, SDMs can be interpreted as having the form $\text{P}(S | E)$, where $S$ denotes the presence of a species, and $E$ is an array of variables representing the local state of the environment at the point where the prediction is made.
+At their core, SDMs seek to model the presence or absence of a species based on previous observations of its presence or absences, and knowledge of the environment in which the observation was made.
+More formally, SDMs can be interpreted as having the form $\text{P}(S | E)$, where $S$ denotes the presence of a species, and $E$ is an array of variables representing the local state of the environment at the point where the prediction is made (the location is represented, not by its spatial positions, but by a suite of environmental variables).

 As @fran10msd highlights, SDMs emerged at a time where access to computers *and* the ability to effectively program them became easier.
 Although ecological